sushita01/2D-Hill-Rider-using-GLUT/README.md

 -lglu32
 ```

-These libraries provide the required GLUT, OpenGL, and GLU functionality.
+These libraries are required for the FreeGLUT, OpenGL, and GLU functions used by the project.

 ---

-# 9. Dependencies

-The project requires:

-* Windows operating system
-* Code::Blocks
-* MinGW compiler
-* OpenGL
-* FreeGLUT
-* `GL/glut.h`
-* FreeGLUT library files
-* FreeGLUT DLL

-The program will not build correctly if the required OpenGL/FreeGLUT header and library files are missing.

----

 # 10. How to Build the Project

-After the project is configured:
+After FreeGLUT has been configured, the project can be built from Code::Blocks.

-1. Open the `HillRider` project in Code::Blocks.
+1. Open the `HillRider` project.
 2. Open `main.cpp`.
-3. Make sure FreeGLUT and OpenGL are configured.
+3. Make sure the complete source code is present.
+4. Check the FreeGLUT setup.
-4. Make sure the linker options are present.
+5. Check the linker settings.
-5. Select:
+6. Select:

 ```text
 Build -> Build